jamsinclair/slackmojize/README.md

 To make this resize process easier I made this simple tool to resize emoji to be suitable for upload.

-ℹ️ Slack has now updated there emoji creation form to allow larger files.
-Their servers then try and resize the files correctly.
-For one off emoji creation, especially gifs, their form is a faster approach.

-The app can batch resize jpgs and pngs in your browser entirely clientside.
+The app can batch resize `JPEG` and `PNG` files in your browser entirely clientside.
 Gif support pending, trickier to do in the browser.

+## Development

 To run the app locally:
 ```shell